skalenetwork/universal-cli/README.md

 [![Discord](https://img.shields.io/discord/534485763354787851.svg)](https://discord.gg/vvUtWJB)

-Universal-cli is a universal command line to instantly execute any Solidity smartcontract.
+Universal-cli is a universal command line to instantly execute any Solidity smart contract.

 Super simple and useful for scripts and automation!
 All you need is ABI file!